mbruzek/ansible-reboot-wait/README.md

 ## Solution
-The solution is to change `ansible_connection` to "local" for the `local_action` action.
+The solution is to change `ansible_connection` to "local" for the `local_action` task.
 This can be done by setting a task level variable or removing the ssh set in the beginning.

 ```yml